The Vanishing Beast: Chapter Two

 “That’s right.
 Helena didn’t know when Arthur would be home but didn’t want to take any risks.”

 Henry considered this.
-“So you performed magic in Hathaway’s home, and less than twelve hours later, he died there under unusual circumstances.
-That does seem a rather damning connection, but it also seems Hathaway was afraid of something happening long before the two of you were involved.
-Is there anything else connecting you to the crime?”
+“So you performed magic in Hathaway’s home and less than twelve hours later, he died there under unusual circumstances.
+That does seem a rather damning connection, but if the man’s paranoia is common knowledge, that’s a point in your favor.
+Is there something else connecting you to the crime?”

 “That’s where the unlucky piece comes in.
-You remember what I said about customer satisfaction, don’t you, Mr. Bell?
+You remember what I said about customer satisfaction, don’t you?
 About how I leave complementary charms?
-I left one in the last room we warded, like I usually do.”
+Well, I left one in the last room we warded, like I usually do.”
 Saoirse met Henry’s gaze.
 “It happened to be the nursery.”

 “Ah,” Henry said.